Student Support

 Maths-Aid provides a free and confidential service to all students of Newcastle University.
 They provide professional help and advice on all aspects of mathematics and statistics.

-The Writing Development Centre offers a free service to help students to develop their academic writing skills.
-Key priorities are to support students in the transition from:
+The Academic Skills Team offers a free service to help students develop their academic writing and study skills.
+The service includes:

 At the beginning of your first year, you'll meet your personal tutor within the School of Pharmacy.
 Usually, this person will act as your personal tutor throughout your time at Newcastle University.
 You'll meet with your personal tutor at least twice a year.
 Their role is to provide an initial point of contact for any concerns you may have.